nf-core/eager/docs/output.md

 ### Preseq

+You will receive output for each deduplicated _library_.
+This means that if you use TSV input and have one library sequenced over multiple lanes merging, you will get mapping statistics of all lanes of the library in one value.

 #### Background

 Preseq is a collection of tools that allow assessment of the complexity of the library, where complexity means the number of unique molecules in your library (i.e. not molecules with the exact same length and sequence).